abhirambhuvan/hello-world/README.md

 # hello-world
-This is first and sample repository in github
+This is first and sample repository in githubka
+Hi This is Venkatadri Sandu (venkat), I have a dream of opening a company called SanduConsultancyServices